Tantannn/AOE-suporter/README.md

-# A project for AOE community
+# An app project for AOE community
+Support android and web